amazon-science/contextual-product-qa/README.md

     pages = "111--120",
 }
 ```
-## USB
+## HetPQA

-It is of great value to answer product questions based on heterogeneous information sources available on web product pages, e.g., semi-structured attributes, text descriptions, userprovided contents, etc. USB is a large-scale benchmark dataset for answering product questions from 6 heterogeneous sources:
+It is of great value to answer product questions based on heterogeneous information sources available on web product pages, e.g., semi-structured attributes, text descriptions, userprovided contents, etc. hetPQA is a large-scale benchmark dataset for answering product questions from 6 heterogeneous sources:
 * semi-structured attribute: Product attributes in json format as in the semiPQA dataset.
 * bullet point: Product summaries in the form of bullet points from the product page.
 * product description: Product descriptions from the manufacturer and Amazon.